-- Overall and across principles, it appears that there is a lack of formalisation, coding, timeliness and regularity of procedures and actions.
-It should be better appreciated by the leading faculty that even the best formalisation of principles on paper may not succeed as much as it deserves if it is not accompanied by an as good formalisation of procedures and actions. - Links with industry and social partners depend mostly on interpersonal relationships and restricted to locality. - Limited student catchment area. - Lack of provision for working students to waive the completion of a thesis. - Absence of networking opportunities between the postgraduate program and its alumni.
+- Overall and across principles, it appears that there is a systematic lack of formalisation, coding, timeliness and regularity of procedures and actions.
+It should be better appreciated by the leading faculty that even the best formalisation of principles on paper may not succeed as much as it deserves if it is not accompanied by an as good formalisation of procedures and actions. - Links with industry and social partners depend mostly on interpersonal relationships and are restricted to locality. - Limited student catchment area - Insufficient flexibility for employed students to bypass the completion of a dissertation. - Limited integration of the postgraduate program with its alumni network.